account-tech/docs/implementation/intent-and-action.md

 # Intent and Action

 You can define new actions and intents in addition to the ones provided by the framework.
-The new smart account could provide new features that would need new intents (e.g. an intent to configurate this specific `Account<Config>` object).
+The new smart account could provide new features that would need new intents (e.g., an intent to configure this specific `Account<Config>` object).

 You might also want to make certain functions in your own packages executable by smart accounts, such as Multisigs.
 For this to work, you have to define these functions as intents.

 ### Action

-An action should be unopionated.
+An action should be unopinionated.
 It represents the smallest unit of an on-chain operation.
-For instance, in the case of a "Mint" action, we only mint and return the coin, another action will take care of using it.
+For instance, in the case of a "Mint" action, we only mint and return the coin; another action will take care of using it.

 All actions are implemented in the same way.
 Let's go through the "Transfer" action module.

-After defining the action struct as explained in [this section](../move-framework/concepts/actions.md), there must be three functions.&#x20;
+After defining the action struct as explained in [this section](../move-framework/concepts/actions.md), there must be three functions:

 1. `new_` should instantiate the action directly within an Intent
 2. `do_` takes an Executable to read the action and execute required operations